cowprotocol/cow-sdk/README.md

 The [CoW Protocol API](https://api.cow.fi/docs/#/) has restrictions on the backend side to protect against DDOS and other issues.

->The main restrictions is a limit of requests per second: **5 requests per second for each IP address**
+>The main restriction is request rate limit of: **5 requests per second for each IP address**

-This settings can be configured as well:
+The *client's* limiter settings can be configured as well:
 ```typescript
 import { OrderBookApi } from '@cowprotocol/cow-sdk'
 import { BackoffOptions } from 'exponential-backoff'